pb360/algos/README.md

 ## the largest revamp is the fact that <i> config.py </i> and <i> utils.py </i> need reworking
 * I would really like to keep the utility and config file universial.
-  * This requires putting things like binance_foreign in many function inputs
+  * This requires putting things like binance in many function inputs
   * but this works better, that way the functionality is in there.
   * Say I add kucoin, the framework then exists to implement logic in existing functionality while minimizing duplicate functionality
   * Also it lets us import configs and utils as a broad file and use them...